Chapter 6 of Running a Family Office Under $100M

 Figure out your actual number.
 What do you need annually to cover non-negotiable expenses?
 Be honest—not aspirational, not minimal.

-Understand what capital that implies at realistic yields.
+Understand what capital implies at realistic yields.
 At 5% yield, £200K income requires £4M of income-generating capital.
 At 6%, closer to £3.3M.

 Learn about the categories that might work for your situation.
 Private credit, bonds, dividend equities, real estate—each has trade-offs worth understanding.